Is Generation Required for Data-Efficient Perception?: Experiments

 \section{Experiments}

-In this section, we conduct an experimental study to assess (i) the extent to which compositional generalization emerges in non-generative methods without the necessary inductive biases~\cref{sec:empir_res} and (ii) the extent to which generative methods, which leverage the inductive bias of a decoder, can achieve superior compositional generalization through gradient-based search and generative replay~\cref{sec:empir_res_gen}.
+In this section, we conduct an experimental study to assess (i) the extent to which compositional generalization emerges in non-generative methods~\cref{sec:empir_res} and (ii) whether generative methods, which leverage inductive bias on a decoder, can achieve superior compositional generalization through gradient-based search and generative replay~\cref{sec:empir_res_gen}.

 \textbf{Datasets.} To evaluate compositional generalization, we require datasets that can be partitioned into ID and OOD regions containing unseen concept combinations.
-To this end, we leverage PUG~\citep{bordes2023pug}, which, to the best of our knowledge, is the most visually complex dataset offering such controllability.
+To this end, we leverage PUG~\citep{bordes2023pug}, which, to our knowledge, is the most visually complex dataset offering such controllability.
 Each image consists of a background and one or two animals, drawn from 10 and 32 categories, respectively.
 Using PUG, we construct three different ID/OOD datasets (see Fig.~\ref{fig:pug_data}).
 In \emph{PUG-Background}, OOD images contain unseen combinations of animals and backgrounds; in \emph{PUG-Texture}, unseen combinations of animals and textures; and in \emph{PUG-Object}, unseen combinations of animals.

 \textbf{Encoders.} To map images to latent slots, we use encoders composed of two modules.
-First, images are divided into patches and processed by a Vision Transformer (ViT)~\citep{dosovitskiy2020image}.
+First, images are divided into patches and mapped to a set of patch embeddings by a \emph{base encoder}.
 Then, a \emph{slot encoder} queries the resulting patch embeddings via cross-attention to produce a set of slots.
-We implement the slot encoder using either a cross-attention Transformer with self-attention between slots~\citep{vaswani2017attention} or a Slot Attention module~\citep{locatello2020object}.
-The slot encoder is always trained from scratch, while the ViT is either trained from scratch (ViT-Small) or initialized from the following pretrained models: DINOv1~\citep{caron2021emerging}, I-JEPA~\citep{assran2023self}, DINOv2~\citep{oquab2024dinov}, CLIP~\citep{radford2021learning}, and SigLIP2~\citep{tschannen2025siglip}.
-These models are then optionally fine-tuned using a LoRA adapter~\citep{hu2022lora}.
+We implement the base encoder using a Vision Transformer (ViT)~\citep{dosovitskiy2020image}.
+For the slot encoder, we use either a cross-attention Transformer with self-attention between slots~\citep{vaswani2017attention} or a Slot Attention module~\citep{locatello2020object}.
+When using an unsupervised objective, however, we do not use Slot Attention as we found it to give inconsistent object disentanglement.